Regular Northwest Face of Half Dome: History

 All of the major walls and formations in Yosemite Valley had been climbed by the mid 1950s with the exception of the Northwest Face of Half Dome and El Capitan.
 El Capitan, with its intimidating 3000 foot face, was out of the question for at least a few years, leaving Half Dome, with a much more manageable 2000 foot face, as the logical next goal.

 The first attempt to climb it was made in 1954 by Dick Long, Jim Wilson, and George Mandatory.
 However, they only managed to climb 175 feet before retreating.
 A more serious attempt to find passage up this cliff was made in 1955 by Jerry Gallwas, Don Wilson, Royal Robbins and Warren Harding.
 After climbing a mere 500 feet over five days, this party, too, retreated.

 Gallwas and Robbins, armed with new chrome-molybdenum pitons made by Gallwas, recruited Mike Sherrick and set off on June 24, 1957, determined this time to finish the route.
 Over a period of five days, they encountered repeated obstacles and they surmounted all these difficulties.
 Five days after they had left the ground, they stood at the summit.
 Warren Harding had hiked up the backside of Half Dome via the hikers' trail for the occasion.
 He had been planning, along with Mark Powell and Bill "Dolt" Feuerer, to give the route another attempt, but had been beaten to it by the successful team.
 Nevertheless, Harding offered the triumphant team a warm congratulations.

-The route was first climbed free in a 3-day push (with three variations to bypass bolt ladders) in 1976 by Art Higbee and Jim Erickson at 5.12c.
+The route was first climbed free in a 3-day push (with three variations to bypass bolt ladders) in 1976 by Art Higbee and Jim Erickson at 5.12b.
 Never having climbed the route before, they had made five, ground-up attempts, one per year, starting in 1972.
 They always had to retreat after only 3 pitches; trying to remove dirt from cracks while leading and searching for a possible free line proved difficult.
-The 24-pitch free climb they did in 1976, with four pitches of 5.12 and three of 5.11, was probably then the most difficult long free climb in Yosemite.
+The 24-pitch free climb they did in 1976, with three pitches of 5.12 and three of 5.11, was probably then the most difficult long free climb in Yosemite.
 In later years, new variations were discovered by other climbers which allowed a free ascent at only 5.12a.

-In 2008 Alex Honnold, after a few rehearsals, made the first free solo ascent, via the 5.12a variations, in 2 hours and 50 minutes.
+In 2008, Alex Honnold, after a few rehearsals, made the first free solo ascent, via the variation, in 2 hours and 50 minutes.

 Over the Fourth of July Weekend in 2015, a major rockfall occurred on the Regular Northwest Face, severely altering pitches 10 and 11.
 In September 2016, Yosemite National Park Climbing Rangers climbed the route to assess its condition.
 The Regular Northwest Face route tends to avoid areas that are likely to pose further rockfall hazard.
 However, much of the rock on Half Dome is alpine in nature, and it is often quite loose.
 There is speculation that much more rock will exfoliate off other routes on Half Dome in the near future.